PennLINC/babs/docs/source/walkthrough.rst

     However, a lot of BIDS Apps would use it.
 Make sure you set it up when you use those BIDS Apps.

-It's very important to check if the generated ``singularity run`` command is what you desire:
+It's very important to check if the generated ``singularity run`` command is what you desire.
+The command below can be found in the printed messages from ``babs-init``:

 ..  code-block:: console